How do we, as followers of Christ, engage the secular world?

 But you shall receive power when the Holy Spirit has come upon you; and you shall be witnesses to Me in Jerusalem, and in all Judea and Samaria, and to the end of the earth.”Acts 1:8

 Then one day, Moses sees an Egyptian abusing an Israelite and dispenses vigilante-style justice, expecting to be hailed as a hero.
-St. Stephen informs us as to motive, “For he supposed that his brethren would have understood that God would deliver them by his hand.”
-To the dismay of Moses, his people were not in the least impressed.
+The Bible is explicit regarding his motive: “For he supposed that his brethren would have understood that God would deliver them by his hand.”
+(Acts 7:25) To the dismay of Moses, his people were not in the least impressed.
 On the verge of being ratted out, he fled for his life to Midian.
 Here’s a question for you: What does God NOT say?

 “Strong are you, Moses, but you must learn to control your power.
 Go you must to the land of Dagobah, where you will be trained in the ways of the Ju-di by Master Yoda-stein.”